I-Am-Jakoby/hak5-submissions/OMG/Payloads/OMG-PineApple/README.md

 ### Executing program

-* Plug in OMG Cable
+* Plug in your Cable
 * Either the entire script will be manually entered into the powershell window or
 * Invoke-WebRequest will be entered in the Run Box to download and execute the script from memory
 * PS1 file to download is provided above